RAF Locking: No 1 Radio School

-Ten days after the closure of No 5 School of Technical Training, RAF Locking was transferred to No 27 Group, Training Command, to become the home of No 1 Radio School responsible for the training of radio and radar trades.
-The Radio School had first existed at RAF Cranwell where it developed from the School of Wireless Operators.
-During its time at RAF Locking it supported training of Apprentices, Adult trainees of all UK forces and overseas students.
+Ten days after the closure of No 5 School of Technical Training, RAF Locking was transferred to No 27 Group, RAF Training Command, to become the home of No. 1 Radio School RAF responsible for the training of radio and radar trades.
+The school developed from the Royal Flying Corps School of Wireless Operators that moved to what became RAF Flowerdown in Hampshire in 1918.The apprentice training school then moved to RAF Cranwell in 1929.
+The school became known as No 1 Radio School in 1943 and moved to RAF Locking in 1950.
+During its time at RAF Locking it supported training of apprentices, adult trainees of all UK forces and many overseas students.
 It was not until 1990 that the station gradually closed down and No 1 Radio School transferred to RAF Cosford to become part of the Defence School of Communications and Information Systems.

 Apprentice Training

 In 1952 Apprentice Training of radio and radar was moved from RAF Cranwell to RAF Locking.
 At the time, the training accounted for both ground based and airborne specialisations.
-In 1964 apprentice training was developed in two levels: a two year Craft Apprentice course, and a three year Technician Apprentice course.
-A year later all aircraft electronic courses were transferred to RAF Cosford.
+In 1965 all aircraft electronic courses were transferred to RAF Cosford.
+At Locking, in 1964 apprentice training was initially developed in two levels: a two year Craft Apprentice course from which 1085 personnel graduated as Junior Technicians, and a three year Technician Apprentice course from which 248 personnel graduated as Corporals.
+In 1970 a Mechanic Apprentice course was introduced from which 111 personnel graduated as Senior Aircraftsmen.
 Initially, training concentrated on theoretical subjects.
 Later saw the transition to more practical matters including workshop practices and training on specific equipment.
 Lastly, skills were developed to maintain, modify, repair and operate electronic equipment.
 A third aim of training was to develop leadership, pride of service and sense of responsibility.
 In common with other RAF training establishments, Apprentice training at RAF Locking ceased in 1976.

 RAFLAA Monument

 Twenty five members of the Royal Air Force Apprentice Association (RAFLAA) and their wives together with 45 other guests assembled at 2pm on Wednesday 18 July 2018 to witness the dedication of the RAFLAA Monument.
-In attendance were the Honourable Mayor of Weston-super-Mare, Squadron Leader John Clark (Retired), ex Flight Commander, RAF Locking, the Chairman of Locking Parish Council, St Modwen Southwest Regional Director, St Modwen Senior Development Manager, representation from Homes England, and the Branch Secretary of the Weston- super-Mare Royal Air Force Association.
+The monument commemorates the training of over 5,750 apprentices at RAF Locking during the period 1952 to 1976.
+Squadron Leader Richard Atkinson AFC RAF (Retd.) was the designer and driving force for the construction of the monument.
+He was an apprentice at RAF Locking from 1959 - 1961.
+In attendance were Air Commodore Martin Palmer RAF (Retd.)
+President of the Association, The Honourable Mayor of Weston-super-Mare, Squadron Leader John Clark (Retired) ex Flight Commander RAF Locking, the Chairman of Locking Parish Council, St Modwen Southwest Regional Director, St Modwen Senior Development Manager, representatives from Homes England, and the Branch Secretary of the Weston-Super-Mare Royal Air Force Association.